Business and community energy

 As well as offshore energy projects, there’s lots happening within North East Lincolnshire on land.
 We’re working with our partners to map the heat requirements and energy sources within our borough.
 We have some of the greenest power stations in the world in our boundaries.
 And several green energy companies have decided to base their facilities here.

-We’re also working with the community to help reduce household bills and offer advice about home energy.
+We’re also working with the community to help reduce household bills and offer advice about home energy and how we can collectively reduce, manage, purchase and generate energy with an emphasis on local engagement, leadership and control.

 Phillips 66 operates the Immingham Combined Heat and Power plant, one of the greenest power stations in the world generating 730 MW of electricity.
 It produces electricity and creates steam, which is used by the nearby Humber and Lindsey refineries.
 The plant, together with the Humber refinery, is part of an ultra-low-carbon integrated energy hub.